andyfengc/andyfengc.github.io/_drafts/Authentication Tutorial 11 - OAuth.md

 This flow is commonly used in browser-based apps or mobile apps.

 ### Resource owner credential flow
-grant_type=password
+`grant_type=password`

 It is designed for legacy applications.
 It is suitable in cases where the resource owner has a trust relationship with the client as the user credentials will go through the client when reach the authorization server.
-In this flow, user enters their username and password in the client application and not in the Authorization Server.
+In this flow, user enters their username and password in the client application.
 This fact implies that users must fully trust the client application, to connect the Authorization Server by storing and passing their credentials.

 ![](/images/posts/20190830-oauth-2.gif)